NSO-developer/webui-one-basic-example/readme.md

 * Show a similar menu as the Cisco Short Cut Menu.
 * Show a similar logout menu as Cisco webui one.

-All the similarity to the Cisco Webui is copied and separated from the Cisco Webui not in any way linked.
+All the similarity to the Cisco Webui is copied and separated from the Cisco Webui, and not in any way linked.

 ## Package contents
 * __webui/webui.json__ Required for the package to be recognised by the new NSO webui and a link to the package webui will be visible on the ApplicationHUB.